 Monte Breva (Piz la Stretta, 3104 m) is on the Swiss-Italian border, in the mountain range dividing St. Moritz and Livigno valleys.
 There are several routes to the summit from several points.

 From the Italian side, the most convenient one is the south route which begins at the Forcola pass (2315 m) similar to the route to the nearby Monte Vago described within this site.
-This route is presented in detail within this page.
+This route is presented in detail on this page.

 [Atahualpa Yupanqui – La estancia vieja]

 The Forcola pass is at the border between Italy and Switzerland.
-From the Italian side, the pass can be reached by car from the nearby Livigno, and from the Swiss side this is the road from the Bernina pass.
+From the Italian side, the pass can be reached by car from the nearby Livigno, and from the Swiss side, this is the road from the Bernina pass.

-From the east side, there is a route which starts at some lower point at Campacciolo di Sopra (1910 m), closer to Livigno, and it passes the lake Lago del Monte at 2606 m with a pleasant stone refuge.
+From the east side, there is a route that starts at some lower point at Campacciolo di Sopra (1910 m), closer to Livigno, and it passes the lake Lago del Monte at 2606 m with a pleasant stone refuge.
 From the lake continue to the southwest to the point of meeting the other route from the Forcola pass.